Audi Q5 review - Reliability and safety

 Audi has equipped the Q5 with plenty of safety kit, while a strong NCAP rating provides peace of mind

-The Audi Q5 finished in a respectable 46th place out of 100 cars in our 2020 Driver Power owner satisfaction survey.
-The 2020 facelifted version, with its new mild-hybrid tech, a restyled exterior and additional standard equipment could help improve the overall rating next time around.
+The Audi Q5 didn't feature in our 2021 Driver Power owner satisfaction survey, although the smaller Q3 finished in 22nd place out of a 75-car list.
+The facelifted Q5 model, with its new mild-hybrid tech, a restyled exterior and additional standard equipment could help improve the overall rating next time around.

 The entry-level Sport versions feature a reversing camera, cruise control with a speed limiter, front and rear parking sensors, brake assist and Audi's Pre sense city system which warns of a potential collision and can initiate emergency braking if required.